DeFi dump continues as experts believe the bubble has bursted | Cryptopolitan

 After having a record-breaking and an all-time high in the previous month, the DeFi dump has increased exponentially as the total worth of DeFi tokens has had a massive 10% reduction; DeFi Pulse made this known via a recent report on the market.

 However, compared to other DeFi tokens, Bitcoin is doing better, but most, if not all, of the other tokens, are experiencing a very challenging period.
-This has prompted leading industry analysts to predict that the DeFi bubble may just have evaporated.
+This has prompted leading industry analysts to predict that the DeFi bubble may just have evaporated which has led to the massive DeFi dump.

 Presently, the industry is experiencing a situation where previously high DeFi tokens have been cut by over 90%.
 There have been no breeches in smart contracts, no new token pumps, etc. during the week, which has not happened since months.